 - Libraries beyond UoR – using other libraries or getting items via inter-library loan

-The things you want most frequently are on our homepage.
+The things you need most frequently are on our homepage.

-- Enterprise catalogue search box – most people come to the Library website to search the catalogue, so it takes centre stage
+- Enterprise catalogue search box – most people come to the Library website to search the catalogue for books and e-books, so it takes centre stage

 - Summon search box – our new discovery service allows you to find online journal articles and book chapters on a topic